ckormanyos/wide-integer/README.md

 ```

 `uintwide_t` also has a third optional template paramter that
-can be used to set the _allocator_ _type_ used for internal storage of the
+is used to set the _allocator_ _type_ employed for internal storage of the
 big integer type.
+The default allocator type is `std::allocator<limb_type>`.
-This template parameter can reduce stack consumption
+Using allocator storage can reduce stack consumption and is
-and can be especially useful for high digit counts.
+especially beneficial for higher digit counts.
+If low digit counts are used, the allocator type can be
+either or left at its default setting of `void` or explicitly
-The default `AllocatorType` is `void` and allocation
+set to `void` and stack allocation is used
-is performed on the stack using an `array`-like, statically-sized
-internal storage representation.
+with an `std::array`-like internal representation.

-The standard allocator (i.e., `std::allocator<void>`)
-or a custom allocator type can be explicitly specified if using stack memory
-is insufficient or not well-suited to the application.
-Consider a custom allocator such as, let's say,
-`custom_allocator_type`.
-In this case, setting `AllocatorType`
-to `custom_allocator_type<void>` or optionally
-to `custom_allocator_type<LimbType>` uses this custom allocator
-for internal storage.
-An allocator supplied
-with any granularity other than `LimbType`
+If an allocator is supplied with any granularity other than `limb_type`
-(such as `std::allocator<void>`, `custom_allocator_type<char>`, etc.)
+(in other words `LimbType`) such as `std::allocator<void>`, `custom_allocator_type<char>`, etc.,
+then the `uintwide_t` class internally _rebinds_ the allocator
-will internally be re-bound to the granularity and unsigned-ness
+to the granularity and unsigned-ness of `limb_type` using `rebind_alloc`
-of `LimbType` using `std::allocator_traits` to `rebind_alloc`.
+from `std::allocator_traits`.

 The fourth template parameter `IsSigned` can be set to `true`
 to activate a signed integer type.
 If left blank,